joao-vitor-sr/sudoku/README.md

   - NOTE: You may have to run this as root.

 ### Usage
-Run Sudoku in your terminal
+Run sudoku in your terminal